 The latex and the leaves are recommended for people suffering from a lack of digestive juice, usually caused by chronic gastritis or pancreatitis.
 Because of their vermifuge properties, they are also helpful against intestinal parasites, especially tapeworms.

-Papayas, the fruit of the papaya tree, are rich in vitamins A and C, and though they do not contain papain, they invigorate digestion and normalize intestinal functioning.
+Papayas, the fruit of the papaya tree, is rich in vitamins A and C, and though they do not contain papain, they invigorate digestion and normalize intestinal functioning.
 Consumption of papayas is highly recommended for colitis, irritable bowel syndrome, and chronic constipation.

 How to use Papaya